Here’s a charming, albeit unfinished, story to cap off our year.

 I just snagged this off eBay and it arrived Christmas Eve: a press photo taken 1/29/64 and published in the St. Petersburg Times on Sunday, February 2, 1964.

-On the back is taped a portion of the newspaper article, which is unfortunately missing its last column(s).
+On the back is taped a portion of the newspaper article, which is, unfortunately, missing its last column(s).
 (But I’ll include what I have.)
-On top of this was taped a clipping (again, partial) of Yokeley’s obituarty, stamped Dec 4, 1978.
+On top of this was taped a clipping (again, partial) of Yokeley’s obituary, stamped Dec 4, 1978.

 So far, he has not shown up in the Newspaper Archives, so we’ll have to wait to read the remaining bits.